cod1dev/c1cx/README.md

+___
+### Warning
+One of the conditions of the CoD license is:
+> You agree not to:
+> •	Reverse engineer, derive source code, modify, decompile, or disassemble the Program, in whole or in part.
 ##### If you represent Activision and want this fork to be deleted, please contact me first.
 ___
 # Client extension for Call of Duty (2003)